The Summer School brings together highly motivated PhD candidates from a variety

 them with skills and tools to translate technological ideas into relevant and viable business initiatives.

 The goal of the programme is the application of concepts from the circular economy and the functional economy to the technology sector in the broad sense.
-In 2017, challenges were brought up through AGORIA by entreprises manufacturing industrial and domestic appliances.
+Real cases are brought up to participants by entreprises manufacturing industrial and domestic appliances.

-Participating PhD students experienced an intense one week immersive experience by working in multidisciplinary teams.
+Participating PhD students are asked to prepare the Summer School by following a series of online courses to be ready for an intense one week immersive experience.
+During the Summer School they will work in multidisciplinary teams.
 Each team having to solve a challenge prepared and coached by our industry experts.

 All students stay at the location for the entire duration of the summerschool (incl. overnight).